Amptech Systems & TUBETVSHOP.COM

 Over Thirty Years' Experience

-The year 2014 marks 36 years since my first experience with Antique and Vintage Electronics.
+The year 2018 marks 40 years since my first experience with Antique and Vintage Electronics.
 My Field Representative / Bench Technician, Dave, has more than 30 years' experience.
 Dave began restoring Vintage Electronics items at the same age I was when I re-awakened that first 50-year-old radio from decades of hibernation after it was retrieved from the attic of one of Grandpa's Real Estate investments.
-The newest & youngest member of our Technical staff, Matt, also developed interest & knowledge in the field of Vintage Electronics at an early age.

 Historic preservation of vintage electronics such that full functionality is restored and retained by means of comprehensive corrective and preventive maintenance of its original vacuum-tube circuit topology.